-Mutations in the Kirsten rat sarcoma viral oncogene homolog (KRAS) gene are among the most common oncogenic drivers in human cancers, affecting nearly one third of all solid tumors.
+Mutations in the Kirsten rat sarcoma viral oncogene homolog (KRAS) gene are among the most common oncogenic drivers in human cancers, affecting nearly a third of all solid tumors.
 Point mutations in the KRAS gene most frequently affect amino acid position 12, resulting in the substitution of the native glycine (G) residue for aspartic acid (D), valine (V), cysteine (C) or arginine (R).
-The mutations in KRAS occur early in the process of carcinogenesis, and since only tumor cells express driver mutations, they are an attractive cancer-specific therapeutic target.
-However, despite decades of research into the signaling of mutated KRAS and drug-ability of these mutations with selective inhibitors, no effective therapy has been developed for these common mutated KRAS-driven cancers.
+The mutations in KRAS occur early in the process of carcinogenesis, and only tumor cells express driver mutations, making them an attractive cancer-specific therapeutic target.
+However, despite decades of research into the signaling of mutated KRAS and druggability of these mutations with selective inhibitors, no effective therapy has been developed for these common mutated KRAS-driven cancers.

 - A component of a combination immunotherapy aimed at targeting mutated KRAS-driven cancers

 - An in vitro diagnostic tool to screen for cells expressing mutated KRAS in antigen detection assays

 - A research tool to investigate signaling in mutated KRAS antigen expressing cells

 - Use of portions of the TCRs in chimeric proteins for research and therapeutic purposes in mutated KRAS-driven cancers

 - Highly expressed target antigens: mutated KRAS variants, particularly G12D and G12V, are frequently expressed by the most common epithelial cancers, including pancreatic (70%), colorectal (36%) and lung (20%) cancer.